gwilemme/Opmismatch/README.md

 # Optimal Taxation to Correct Job Mismatching
 Data and computer code associated to the article `Optimal Taxation to Correct Job Mismatching', by [Guillaume Wilemme](http://www.gwilemme.com/) (Univ. of Leicester).
+A [repository on Github](https://github.com/gwilemme/Opmismatch) has been created.

 The model is calibrated and simulated with Julia, using moments built with Stata from the Current Population Survey.

 ## Stata: From the raw tables to the moments